What you need to know

 Exposure to sunlight is thought to help boost our mood as well as our energy levels, and a deficiency in vitamin D has been commonly linked to both anxiety and depression.
 Therefore, during the long, dark winter months, vitamin D is thought to play a crucial role in warding off depression and low energy levels.

 Muscle Aches and Pains

-This is perhaps one of vitamin D’s better known health benefits.
-The vitamin works to regulate absorption of calcium and phosphorus which is vital for overall bone and muscle health.
+Vitamin D works to regulate absorption of calcium and phosphorus which is vital for overall bone and muscle health.
 A deficiency in vitamin D is also believed to put you at risk of suffering from different types of bone abnormalities.
-It's therefor suggested as a supplement to help those suffering from aches and pains, and can be particularly beneficial to women approaching the menopause as bone loss can occur rapidly in the first few years, increasing the risk of osteoporosis.
+It's therefore suggested as a supplement to help those suffering from aches and pains, and can be particularly beneficial to women approaching the menopause as bone loss can occur rapidly in the first few years.

 Which Supplements are Best?

 From tablets to sprays, to vegetarian and vegan formulas, we have a wide range of vitamin D supplements so you’re sure to find something to suit your needs.

 Our Vitamin D Supplements